-One way to give linear models the flexibility of non-linear models is to go through a process of selecting a subset of basis functions from a larger set of candidates.
-In linear regression theory subset selection is well known and one popular version is forward selection in which the model starts empty (m = 0) and the basis functions are selected one at a time and added to the network.
-The basis function to add is the one which most reduces the sum squared errors in equation 6; this is repeated until no further improvements are made.
-There are different criterions to decide when to stop the forward selection process: generalised cross-validation (GCV), unbiased estimate of variance (UEV), final predictor error (FPE) and the Bayesian information criterion (BIC).
-The predicted error is calculated using one of these methods after each new basis function is added.
-A efficient method of performing forward selection is the orthogonal least squares method as discussed in Orr; it is based on the orthogonalisation of the columns of the design matrix.
-This involves a particular form of the covariance matrix, which consists of a triangular and a diagonal matrix; this fact can be used to greatly accelerate the computation.
+One way to give linear models the flexibility of non-linear models is to go through a process of selecting a subset of basis functions from a larger set of candidates.15 In linear regression theory18 subset selection is well known and one popular version is forward selection in which the model starts empty (m = 0) and the basis functions are selected one at a time and added to the network.
+The basis function to add is the one which most reduces the sum squared errors in equation (6); this is repeated until no further improvements are made.
+There are different criterions to decide when to stop the forward selection process: generalised cross-validation (GCV),9 unbiased estimate of variance (UEV),7 final predictor error (FPE)11 and the Bayesian information criterion (BIC).19 this square matrix projects vectors in p-dimensional space perpendicular to the m-dimensional space spanned by the model.
+The importance of the matrix P is evident in the new form of the equation (6)